Randolph County Care Center Ratings & Violations

 Any fall occurring to an Illinois nursing home resident has the potential of causing serious injury and a decline in their medical health.
 Unfortunately, not all nursing facilities provide adequate staffing, monitoring or training to their nurses and certified nursing aides.
 This deficit in providing quality care is often highly detrimental to the patient.
-Rosenfeld Injury Lawyers provides legal representation to Illinois nursing home residents who have suffered serious harm while residing at skilled nursing homes like Randolph County Care Center.
+Rosenfeld Injury Lawyers LLC provides legal representation to Illinois nursing home residents who have suffered serious harm while residing at skilled nursing homes like Randolph County Care Center.

 Randolph County Care Center